Flight-School/Guide-to-Swift-Strings-Sample-Code/README.md

 One consequence of this is that you can't access character by integer position directly, as you might in other languages.
-This playground shows various strategies for working with string indices and ranges.
+This Playground shows various strategies for working with string indices and ranges.

 ```swift